boom542/SQLite-Python-Weather-Database/README.md

 Example of the flag in use: `python "Capital Weather Database.py" -update`

 <h2>Requirements and info</h2>

 Requires a Recent version of Python.
 Written for 3.11 but should work for anything similar Tested on Linux.
 Should work with most other systems with python support.
 Requires PyMenu: `pip3 install pymenu-console` Requires dotenv: `pip3 install python-dotenv`
 Menu Requires around 40 lines of text

-Edit .env and include your OpenWeatherMap API key
+Rename .env-contents to .env and enter your API key if you are not going to edit the code to just contain your API key.